seungwonlee003/distributed-key-value-store-test/README.md

 The store is built in Java using Spring.
 Persistent states and logs are stored on disk using append-only, file-backed logs, while the state machine is persisted with an embedded H2 database.
 Internal RPCs and client interactions are handled via RESTful HTTP APIs.

-Refer to the GitHub Wiki for more details on the project.
+Refer to the two articles for more details on the project.

-This article walks through the code: "Implementing the Raft-Based Key-Value Database in Java with Spring"

 ## Usage:
 discuss how to use this database: